arijitiit/Image-Colorization/README.md

 # heuristics_colorize

 Bunch of third year CS students trying to learn how to fill colours.
-Deatiled Readme soon.
+Detailed Readme soon.

 ##Team Members